damianosmel/react_crash_course_2024/README.md

 Add JobListings and JobListing (single job) as components

 **Result:** webpage renders the jobs, with information got from each job element in jobs.json

+- Add button to allow user to see more or less for a job description

+**Result:** webpage contains a button on the job listing, pressing the button shows more of its description and pressing again the button shows less